- Are you an 18-30 year-old student who had to leave college due to a mental health challenge?

 Students meet with a coach an hour per week to develop a workable plan for reentry.
 College Re-Entry coaches help students with both the exploration process and implementation of the reentry plan.

 The College Re-Entry Flex program is designed to support students who have completed the Core program and are looking for continued support while they are in college.
-For each semester they enroll, Flex students have continued access to College Re-Entry resources, staff, and support while making progress toward their academic goals.
+Flex students have continued access to College Re-Entry resources, staff, and support while making progress toward their academic goals.
 Whether taking one or more classes online or on-campus, Flex students design an individualized schedule that allows them to customize the level of support we provide.
 The program supports College Re-Entry students by providing:

 Meet a successful College Re-Entry core program alumna as she describes her student experience: